Avoid losing data and availability of functions in large-scale IoT systems

 Reliable IoT networks are a vital ingredient in solid supply chains

-Deliver reliable data to users through certified wireless coverage
+Deliver reliable data through certified wireless coverage

 Ensure quality by evaluating devices statistically when going from proof-of-concept to large-scale IoT rollouts